S.Y.B.S. > About me / Contact me

 When I was thirteen, we came back to the UK.
 For the next three years, I went to a an all-girls grammar school, where I passed GCE O-levels in English language, English literature, French, Latin, maths, biology, chemistry, and physics (and failed my German O-level).
 I didn't much like being at an all-girls school, because I'd always been a bit of a tomboy and didn't fit in very well there, so I didn't stay at the grammar school to study for A-levels.
 Instead, I enrolled at a college of further education in 1973, leaving there two years later with O-levels in geology and statistics and an A-level in maths.

 After leaving school, I worked for varying lengths of time on an egg-farm, as a housemother in a residential home for disabled children, as a stage-hand, and in an office as a clerk/telephonist.
-Then, when I was twenty-four, I got married and became a full-time housewife.
+Then, when I was twenty-four, I got married and became a full-time housewife until after my youngest child had left school.
+In 2009 (when I was fifty-two) I started work as a part-time cook and cleaner at a Nursing Home just a couple of minutes walk away from where I live, and continued there until I retired in 2021.

 Since my marriage in 1981, I have lived in the same Victorian house overlooking the River Tamar, in the Cornish town of Saltash.